martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 Starting Common Lisp implementation and loading the readable library
 ====================================================================

-You need to run your Common Lisp implementation and load the "readable" library.
+You need to run your implementation of Common Lisp and then load the "readable" library.
+Here's how.

 *First*, start up up your Common Lisp implementation.
 E.G., for clisp, this is normally:

     clisp  # Use "sbcl" to run sbcl instead, obviously.

-But... if you didn't install the "readable" library source files in the standard central place, you will need to provide more information to both the Common Lisp implementation *and* the asdf library that we're about to use.
-Basically, we need to tell them the directory name that the readable .lisp files are.
-If you use clisp, your current directory ($PWD) contains the readable .lisp files, you can replace the "clisp" command with the following to do this (replace $PWD in both places for a different directory):
+But... if you didn't install the "readable" library source files in the standard central place, you will need to tell ASDF the location of the library files.
+Just set environment variable CL_SOURCE_REGISTRY.
+E.G., if the files are in the current directory, start up your implementation of Common Lisp this way (replace "clisp" as appropriate):

-    CL_SOURCE_REGISTRY="$PWD" clisp -lp "$PWD"
+    CL_SOURCE_REGISTRY="$PWD" clisp

 *Second*, you need start asdf.
 Usually this is just:

-    (require "asdf")  ; Load "asdf", the standard system for loading libraries
+    (require "asdf")  ; Load "asdf".
+You can use (load "path-to-asdf") if you must.

-However, if you chose to not install asdf in the system location, you'll need to tell your Lisp where to get it:

-    (load "/your/path/to/asdf.lisp")

 *Third*, you need to load the actual readable library.
 That's easy: